 If you revoke this contract, we will repay to you all payments we have received from you, including delivery charges (other than additional charges arising from your choosing a method of delivery other than the least expensive standard delivery offered by us), promptly and no later than 14 days from the date we receive notice of your revocation of this contract.
-For this refund we will use the same means of payment that you used for the original transaction, unless expressly agreed otherwise with you; you will not be charged for this refund in any case.
-You must return or deliver the goods to Agrobs GmbH, Angerbreite 27, 82541 Degerndorf no later than 14 days from the day on which you notify us of the revocation of this contract.
+For this refund we will use the same means of payment that you used for the original transaction, unless expressly agreed otherwise; you will not be charged for this refund.
+You must return the goods to us at Agrobs GmbH, Angerbreite 27, 82541 Degerndorf, Germany no later than fourteen days from the day on which you notify us of the revocation of this contract.
 Dispatch of the goods before the expiry of the 14-day deadline shall suffice.
 You shall bear the direct costs of returning the goods.
-If the goods cannot be returned by postal service, we estimate the return costs incurred to be EUR 60.00.
+Costs are estimated to not exceed EUR 60.00.

-§ 10 Dispute settlement procedure before a consumer arbitration board
+§ 10 Dispute settlement proceedings before a consumer arbitrator

-The Supplier is neither willing nor obligated to participate in dispute settlement procedures before a consumer arbitration board.
+The Supplier is neither willing nor required to participate in dispute resolution procedures before a consumer arbitrator.

-(2) The Supplier will not use the Customer's data for advertising, market or opinion research purposes without the prior written consent of the Customer.
+(2) The Supplier will not use the Customer's data for purposes of advertising, market research or opinion surveys without the Customer's prior express consent in writing.

-(1) Contracts between the Supplier and the Customer shall be governed in Germany by German law to the exclusion of the UN Convention on Contracts for the International Sale of Goods.
+(1) Contracts between the Supplier and the Customer are subject exclusively to the laws of the Federal Republic of Germany with the exclusion of the United Nations Convention on Contracts for the International Sale of Goods.

-(2) Exclusive place of jurisdiction for all disputes arising from contractual relationships between the Customer and the Supplier – to the extent legally permissible – is the Supplier's registered place of business.
+(2) To the extent permitted by law, the exclusive place of jurisdiction for all disputes arising from the contractual relationship between the Customer and the Supplier is the Supplier's registered place of business.

-(3) If individual points of the contract are deemed legally ineffective, the remaining points of the contract shall remain binding.
+(3) If individual points of the contract are found to be legally invalid, the remaining parts of the contract remain binding.
 Any ineffective points shall be replaced by the statutory provisions.